nas3ik/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 1. `payout`
 2. `refund`

-When he has made his choice and get the blockchain address this callback is called
+When User makes his\her choice and receives the address of the blockchain, a callback is invoked

 Parameters: